Wojciech Leśnikowski: Family

-Wojciech Lesnikowski was the son of Roman and Irena, born in 1938, one year before the German invasion of Poland.
+Wojciech Leśnikowski was the son of Roman and Irena, born in 1938, one year before the German invasion of Poland.
 In pre-World War II Poland, his father was a soldier, a lawyer and a politician.
 His mother was Jewish, so when the Nazis arrived, his father hid the family on the rural property of one of his business clients.
-His father fought on the side of the Soviet Union later in the war, and was sent to Krakow as a government administrator after it was over.
-In 1948, when rulers found out about his father's anti-communist sympathies, the authorities came to the Lesnikowski home on Wojciech's 10th birthday.
+His father fought on the side of the Soviet Union later in the war, and was sent to Kraków as a government administrator after it was over.
+In 1948, when rulers found out about his father's anti-communist sympathies, the authorities came to the Leśnikowski home on Wojciech's 10th birthday.
 He did not see his father again until 1953, when he was released from a Soviet Gulag following the death of Joseph Stalin.
 His parents survived the war, but many of his family members did not.
 Wojciech married a fellow architect and educator Rebecca James in 1987.
 On July 22, 1995, he became a single parent to his two young daughters, when his wife died in a horse-riding accident in Poland.
 He later married Julie Lesnikowski, owner of Jordan Ross Designs in Lawrence, Kansas.

 Death

-April 17, 2014, from brain cancer.
+He died on April 17, 2014, from brain cancer.